TEACH ME 2 SAFETY GUIDE

 - Apply for a clearance certificate

-- All tutors should have a clearance certificate before they start tutoring.
+- All tutors should have completed their background checks before they start tutoring a minor.

 - Please contact firstname.lastname@example.org to find out how to apply for a clearance certificate.